thomasebsmith/rhubarb-os/README.md

 memory, threads, and some permissions), other parts of the OS are written as regular processes.

+To support this design, RhubarbOS's scheduler and IPC code will be highly optimized.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel